Mohamed-faaris/TaskFlow/README.md

    npm run dev
    ```

-The application will be available at `http://localhost:5173`
+The TaskFlow Pro application will be available at `http://localhost:5173`

 ## Implementation Details